 About St. Pio of Pietrelcina

-Saint Pio of Pietrelcina Parish Community works collaboratively with the East Haven Food Pantry, participates in meal preparation for the area shelters as well as sponsoring Midnight Run, where weekly trips are made to the New Haven town green and area shelters to provide both food and clothing to those in need.
+Saint Pio of Pietrelcina Parish Community works collaboratively with the East Haven and Saint Bernadette Food Pantries, participates in meal preparation for the area shelters as well as sponsoring Midnight Run, where weekly trips are made to the New Haven town green and area shelters to provide both food and clothing to those in need.
 The New Catholic community has taken as its patron, Padre Pio, a contemporary-day saint who lived as a Franciscan priest of the Friars Minor Capuchin.
 Saint Pio of Pietrelcina as he is called, died in 1968 and was canonized in 2002, by the now Pope, Saint John Paul II.

 The Catholic community of Saint Pio of Pietrelcina looks Forward with Faith in its fulfillment of its mission to meet the sacramental and spiritual needs of its growing members and to enhance its collaborative ministry in the greater East Haven community, serving Jesus Christ in our sisters and brothers.